ofvv/discord-status/README.md

-  "statustext": "",  check for this status "roletogiveid": "",  role id to add to the user if the user had the statustext "serverid": "",  serverid (the role id must be in the server) "consolelogwhenrolegiven": true,  console log every user that has the status "checkeveryseconds": 5  check statuses every () seconds }
+  "statustext": "",  check for this status "roletogiveid": "",  role id to add to the user if the user had the statustext "serverid": "",  serverid (the role id must be in the server) "consolelogwhenrolegiven": true,  console log every user that has the status ( HAD TO BE REMOVED WILL BE BACK IN THE NEXT UPDATE! )
+  "checkeveryseconds": 5  check statuses every () seconds }
 ```